 On the other hand, fixed orthodontic treatment can be performed with brackets or with transparent aligners.
-Brackets can be aesthetic or the conventional metallic ones.
+Particularly, in the case of brackets, these can be aesthetic or the conventional metallic ones.

 Finally, the decision for the type of overbite mechanics or appliance will depend on how the bite occludes and on functional aspects.
 Also, on the facial traits of the kid or teenager.

 Overbite before and after

 How long does it take to fix an overbite?

 To correct the overbite, the case of the child or young person should be studied through a study to assess the type and time necessary for treatment.
 Therefore, whether it is interceptive or fixed orthodontics, it will depend on the degree and type of overbite and the age of the patient.